overlay image

 BSc Economics – DN710

 The three-year BSc in Economics is a Single-Major degree for students who are focused on studying only economics as a single subject.
-Graduates often progress to further study to become Economists.
 When you apply for this degree via the CAO, you choose DN710 BSc Economics.

 BSc Psychology – DN720

-The three-year BSc in Psychology is a professional degree accredited by the Psychological Society of Ireland.
-You study Psychology in UCD as a single subject degree only.
-Graduates often progress to further study to become Clinical Psychologists.
+The three-year BSc Psychology degree is accredited by the Psychological Society of Ireland.
+Students study Psychology in UCD as a single subject degree only.
 When you apply for this degree via the CAO, you choose DN720 BSc Psychology.

 BSocSc Social Policy & Sociology – DN750

-This three-year BSocSc Social Policy & Sociology degree is a Joint Major in Social Policy and Sociology.
-This degree was previously named the BSocSc in Social Science.
-Graduates often progress to further study to become social workers or work in Public Policy or human resources management.
-When you apply for this degree via the CAO, you choose DN750 BSc Social Policy and Sociology.
+This three-year BSocSc Social Policy & Sociology degree is a Joint Major in Social Policy & Sociology.
+This degree was previously named the BSocSc in Social Sciences.
+Graduates often progress to further study to become social workers or work in public policy or human resources management.
+When you apply for this degree via the CAO, you choose DN750 BSocSc Social Policy & Sociology.

 BEd Education with Gaeilge &/or Modern Languages – DN760